Mark5900/Capa.PowerShell.Module/Documentation/How to update module.md

 2. Import the functions to the .psm1 files
 3. Generate Documentation based on the functions Get-Help text
 4. Creates the msi installer files

+### Publish.ps1

+Publish the modules to PowerShell Gallery.